-In Fig.\ref{phase}. we show the phase diagrams for the cases $q=1/2$, $r=3$, and $r=1$.
+In Fig.\ref{phase} we show the phase diagrams for the cases $q=1/2$, $r=3$, and $r=1$.
 In the case $r=1$, there is only a super-normal transition.
-The super-normal transition disappeared at $\omega=-1$.
-In the case $r=3$ we can confirm two types of phase transitions, the information cascade transition and a super-normal transition.
-The super-normal transition disappeared at $\omega=-1$.
-In the analog herder case, the phase diagram becomes the same as in the $r=1$ case.
+The super-normal transition disappears at $\omega=-1$.
+In the case $r=3$, we can confirm two types of phase transitions, the information cascade transition and a super-normal transition.
+The super-normal transition disappears at $\omega=-1$.
+In the analog herder case, the phase diagram becomes the same as that in the $r=1$ case.
 Analog herders vote for each candidate with probabilities proportional to the candidates' votes.